 In combination with sedation, you may also need a local anesthetic to numb the area where the dentist is working to relieve pain.

 Sedation alleviates the anxiety that people experience when visiting a dentist and help them care for their teeth.
 Sedation is also a viable option for people who:

 - Have sensitive teeth or a low tolerance for pain

 - Need to have a lot of work done

 If you find that fear of going to the dentist or any of the above conditions keep you away from the dentist and proper dental care, minimal or moderate sedation may be the perfect solution.

-If you have to undergo more severe treatments, such as a tooth removal, consult with your dentist about the possibility and benefits of deep anesthesia.
+If you have to undergo more severe treatments, such as tooth removal, consult with your dentist in Grande Prairie about the possibility and benefits of deep anesthesia.

 Generally speaking, sedation is a safe solution to remove anxiety and ensure that you are comfortable, especially if your dentist is experienced in administering sedation.